task-proxemics/XLeRobot/simulation/sim_intro.md

 - Since it's 5DOF, yaw cannot be changed
 - SO100's 5th joint directly corresponds to roll
 - SO100's 4th joint directly corresponds to pitch (note: when calculating pitch, need to compensate for the previous vertical plane height, but still has a unique analytical solution)

+## Hardware Setup Versions

+XLeRobot provides 4 versions of hardware setup:

+1. **Basic fixed arm bases (back)** - Arms mounted on the back of the cart to fully utilize storage space
+2. **Fixed arm bases (front)** - Arms mounted on the front of the cart for better dual-arm manipulation ability, but cannot utilize cart storage
+3. **Moving arm bases on the z-axis (front)** - For potential applications
+4. **Moving arm bases on the z-axis (back)** - For potential applications

+> **Note:** The 2 fixed base versions will be completed in the next month's release of XLeRobot 0.2.0.
+Moving base versions are for potential applications with no specific plans yet.

 ## Limitations